 Satellite imagery coupled with agriculture-specific algorithms enable targeted application of fertilizers, pesticides, and irrigation—advancing agriculture both economically and ecologically.

-Read 5 Things to Know About NDVI (Normalized Difference Vegetation Index)
+Read 5 Things to Know About NDVI (Normalized Difference Vegetation Index) or learn about how satellite imagery can detect stress before the human eye in plants.

 When disaster strikes and losses occur, there’s nothing more important to insurance policyholders than recovery.